fardeen-ahmed/Bug-bounty-Writeups/README.md

 | File Corruption |<a href="https://nmochea.medium.com/arbitrary-file-corruption-end-to-end-encrypted-messaging-application-674963dceef8">Arbitrary File Corruption: End  to  End Encrypted Messaging Application</a>
 | Chained |<a href="https://www.exploitsecurity.io/post/cve-2023-33383-authentication-bypass-via-an-out-of-bounds-read-vulnerability">CVE202333383 : Authentication Bypass via an outofbounds read vulnerability</a>

-<a href="https://redcanary.com/blog/fuzzing/">Fuzzing Golang msgpack for fun and panic</a>

 <a href="https://blog.assetnote.io/2022/05/03/hackingabankusingdotcmsrce/">Hacking a Bank by Finding a 0day in DotCMS</a>